Valibot v1.2: Type coercion, AI metadata, and ISBN validation

 What's next?

-We're planning to create more educational content to help developers understand the benefits of choosing Valibot.
-If you have specific topics you'd like us to cover, please let us know on Discord or GitHub.
+We're creating more guides to help you get the most out of Valibot.
+Got a specific use case or pattern you'd like us to cover?
+Let us know on Discord or open a discussion on GitHub.